How Does a Breast Reduction Surgery Work?Body Plastic Surgery

 Breast Reduction Surgery in Iran

-According to patients who have had breast reduction surgery in Iran, this country is one of the best destinations for the ones who wish to get breast reduction at high quality and low price.
-Factors include low price of reduction mammaplasty (surgeon’s fee and hospital charge), having skilled and well-versed plastic surgeons, comfortable and neat accommodations, well-equipped medical labs, and low daily expenses -especially in smaller cities such as Yazd and Isfahan- demarcated Iran from other countries.
-So, if you are searching for the best place to get breast reduction, Iran is the proper destination.
+According to patients who have had breast reduction surgery in Iran, this country is one of the best destinations for those who wish to get breast reduction at high quality and low price.
+Factors include low price of reduction mammaplasty (surgeon's fee and hospital charge), having skilled and well-versed plastic surgeons, comfortable and neat accommodations, well-equipped medical labs, and low daily expenses -especially in smaller cities such as Yazd and Isfahan- demarcated Iran from other countries.
+So, if you are searching for the best place to get a breast reduction, Iran is the proper destination.

 FAQs about Breast Reduction Surgery

 1) How long does breast reduction recovery take?

 Breast reduction recovery time depends on the extent and type of surgery and how fast your wounds heal.
 In general, full recovery from this operation takes 12 weeks.

 2) When can I get back to work after breast reduction surgery?

 Usually, the patients can have a short walk and do light daily activities a few days after the operation, but they cannot return to work for two weeks.

 3) What is the best age for breast reduction surgery?